From your holiday home straight to the sea

 • luxury

-• Pier & mooring: Is there a jetty, ladder, or place to tie a rental boat?
+• Jetty & gear: Is there a jetty, ladder, canoe/SUP storage, or an easy launch point?

 Do I need a fishing permit?

-Many cabins welcome dogs—use the filter “bring your dog” and follow local leash rules, especially in nature reserves and during bird nesting seasons.
+Many cabins welcome dogs.
+Use the “bring your dog” filter in the search results and follow local leash rules, especially in nature reserves and during wildlife seasons.